 Altunel, V. (2015).
 The impact of extroversion and introversion on language learning in an input-based EFL setting (Master’s dissertation).
 University of Kansas, Lawrence, KS.
 Retrieved from https://kuscholarworks.ku.edu/bitstream/handle/1808/21595/ALTUNEL_ku_0099M_14242_DATA_1.pdf?sequence=1&isAllowed=y

 American Councils for International Education.
-(2016).
-Why the dual language immersion approach will change achievement in American public schools.
+(2017).
+Dual language immersion will change achievement in American public schools.
 Retrieved from https://www.americancouncils.org/news/language-news/dual-language-immersion-will-change-achievement-american-public-schools

 Bandura, A. (1977).
 Social learning theory.
 Englewood Cliffs, NJ: Prentice-Hall.